-2190.
+2180.
 Line Thermostats.

-2191.
-Line type thermostats including insulated copper tubing of pneumatically operated detectors employed for both detection and wiring purposes shall be installed in conformity with the requirements for cables for exposed wiring of limited-energy circuits as mentioned in Section 2180 and shall provide adequate insulation for the voltage rating of the thermostat.
-(See Section 2160.)
+2181.
+Line type thermostats, including insulated copper tubing of pneumatically-operated detectors employed for both detection and current-carrying purposes, shall be installed in conformity with paragraph 2171 and shall provide adequate insulation for the voltage applied to the thermostat.